zer0-os/zModules/docs/contracts/staking/ERC721/StakingERC721.md

 function unstake(uint256[] tokenIds, bool exit) external
 ```

-Unstake one or more of what the user has staked
+Unstake one or more ERC721 tokens

 #### Parameters